companieshouse/psc-discrepancies.api.ch.gov.uk/README.md

 ### An overview of how the different systems interact.
 In order to keep the web service as stateless as possible, the REST service is used to store the growing model.
+Each webscreen contains one or two pieces of information that are added to the growing report; when that page's data is submitted to the web service, the web service in turn stores that pages information in the API.

 In a different design, the growing report and its discrepancy data would be stored in a web-service specific session store.
 We rejected this as the session store is not really fit for purpose at the moment (see TODO).

-It simplifies the design to keep the growing report in the API and have the web service add to it incrementally.
-Each webscreen contains one or two pieces of information that are added to the growing report.
-When the web journey is finished and the report is complete, the web service updates the status of the report, using a PUT to change the status to COMPLETE.
-This signals to the API to validate the report as a whole and send it on to CHIPS.
+The design of the system is simplified by storing the growing report in the API and having the web service add to it incrementally.
+When the web journey is finished and the report is complete, the web service updates the status of the report, using a PUT on the API to change the status to COMPLETE.
+This signals the API to validate the report as a whole and send it on to CHIPS.

 ### Model
 TODO: one discrepancy at the moment.

 ### Data storage
-1. The API Service, like most other Companies House services, stores its back-end data in MongoDB, and that is not shown here.
+The API Service, like most other Companies House services, stores its back-end data in MongoDB, and that is not shown here.
 Each successful POST or PUT causes data to be stored in MongoDB.
+The model used by the DB can be found in the Java package `uk.gov.ch.psciscrepanciesapi.models.entity`.

 ### Validation
 1. JSON data submitted to the API is validated: invalid data is rejected, leaving